sroehling/FutureBudget/Retirement Simulator/exampleTaxes.md

 ## Tax Examples

-When first creating inputs for [housing] and [income], it is suggested to represent these items as single [income][income] or [expense][expense] inputs, such as "Take Home Pay" or "Mortgage Payment".
+When first creating inputs for [housing][housingExample] and [income][incomeExample], it is suggested to represent these items as single [income][income] or [expense][expense] inputs, such as "Take Home Pay" or "Mortgage Payment".
 An expense input like "Take Home Pay" would already have the tax payments factored in.
 Similarly, a "Mortgage Payment" expense input would the loan payment, property taxes, insurance.

 Similarly, it is recommended to start with simplified [tax inputs][tax], then add more details when and if other inputs become more detailed or the long term results are sensitive to tax calculations.